end3r/100-days-of-code/README.md

 **Time spent**: 4h

-**Today's Progress**: Hex Counter: clicking and making something do stuff.
+**Today's Progress**: NSHex Counter: clicking and making something do stuff.

 **Thoughts:** Ugh, why is this taking so many hours.